Pradumnasaraf/open-source-with-pradumna/pages/Faq.md

 - 1) Start with learning the basics of **Git** and **GitHub**.
 You can check out resources in, [Resources](Resources.md), [Bootcamp](Bootcamp.md), and [How to?](How-to/README.md).

 - 2) Once you are familiar with the basics, start contributing to beginner-friendly projects to get familiar with the workflow and terminology of Open Source, Git, and GitHub.
-You can find some projects on the [Begginer Friendly Projects](Beginners.md) page.
+You can find some projects on the [Beginner Friendly Projects](Beginners.md) page.
 Also, contributing to your friend's project is a great way to get started.

 - 3) Do join a community so that you can get help and guidance from the community members if you get stuck somewhere.
 I will recommend joining EddieHub Community on [Discord](http://discord.eddiehub.org/).